Bahamas Ministry of Tourism and Aviation

 The Bahamas Ministry of Tourism, Investment and Aviation is a government agency of The Bahamas.
 Its head office is at the Bolam House in Nassau.
-The agency has other offices in New Providence.
+The agency has other offices in New Providence and other islands.
+The current minister for this department is The Hon.
+Isaac Chester Cooper.
+The Bahamian tourism began during the 19th century and continued to develop before becoming the biggest industry in The Bahamas.